 Back in February of 2014, Rashia Wilson proclaimed herself “the queen of IRS tax fraud” on her Facebook profile, after purchasing a $92,000 Audi.
 The Wilson case highlighted numerous problems within the IRS and how they have been handling identity fraud cases.

-Kathryn Keneally, US Assistant Attorney General for the tax division stated that every day more and more cases come in, whether it be military personal whose identities were stolen whilst deployed or parents whose deceased child’s identity was stolen.
+Kathryn Keneally, US Assistant Attorney General for the tax division stated that every day more and more cases come in, whether it be military personnel whose identities were stolen whilst deployed or parents whose deceased child’s identity was stolen.
 What’s scary is those already incarcerated are able to obtain stolen Social Security numbers and file tax returns under it.
-International criminals are able to access the government’s Death Master File, and steal the identities of the deceased, the fact the list was public stunned Koskienen.
+International criminals are able to access the government’s Death Master File and steal the identities of the deceased, the fact the list was public stunned Koskinen.

 In the Wilson case, she started the scam many years ago and even threatened the government to catch her on her Facebook page.
 Wilson began filing fraudulent returns in 2009, starting slow only obtaining a few thousand dollars at a time but she got greedy and overly confident which lead to her arrest in 2014.